adobe/aem-dispatcher-experiments/experiments/enableTTL/README.md

 ### With `enableTTL`

-With `enableTTL` set and a corresponding .ttl file next to the cached resource which is being requested, you will see log entries that match the below format.
+With `enableTTL` set and a corresponding .ttl file next to the cached resource in question, you will see log entries that match the following format.

-When a cached resource's last modified timestamp is BEFORE the last modified timestamp of it's .ttl file, the file is considered VALID:
+When the current time is BEFORE the last modified timestamp of a cached resource's .ttl file, it is considered VALID:

 ```
 [..] cache file has not expired: /docroot/content/dispatchertester/us/en.html
 [..] cache-action for [/content/dispatchertester/us/en.html]: DELIVER
 ```

-When a cached resource's last modified timestamp is AFTER the last modified timestamp of it's .ttl file, the file is considered STALE:
+When the current time is AFTER the last modified timestamp of a cached resource's .ttl file, it is considered STALE:

 ```
 [..] cache file has expired: /docroot/content/dispatchertester/us/en.html